creaator-afk/startup_fund/README.md

 # Problem statement
-* The donations done on a crowd funding project the funds of donator are most of the time misused by the receiver.
+* The donations done on a crowd funding project.
+The funds of donator are most of the time misused by the receiver.
 Hence, making it much riskier option.
 # Solution
 * Stratup_fund uses a system of Etherum blockchain, to ensure that transactions are sequre and reduce fraudlent activity
 * It uses Etherum on Rinkeby.
 With the help of metamask